Facelift in Brazil: Deep Plane planning for U.S. patients

 When the result appears

 In the first two weeks, residual swelling masks part of the outcome.
-At 30 days, about 60% of the final result is already visible.
-At three months, about 85%.
-The final refinement — when the tissues finish settling, the grafted fat completes revascularization, and the skin regains its texture — occurs between six and twelve months.
-That is why I tell my patients not to judge the result before six months and to trust the process during healing.
+At one month, a meaningful part of the contour is usually easier to see, but refinement continues.
+The final refinement — when tissues settle, scars mature and grafted fat, when used, stabilizes — occurs between six and twelve months.
+That is why I tell patients not to judge the result too early.

 Why I don't show before/after photos